 You can get more protection for your vehicle by purchasing a Ford Extended Service Plan (ESP).
-Ford ESP is the only service contract backed by Ford Motor Company of Canada, Limited.
+Ford ESP is the only service contract backed by Ford Motor Company.
 Depending on the plan you purchase, Ford ESP provides benefits such as: